jona8888/BiasMitigation/readME.txt

 #Bias Mitigation in k-Nearest Neighbors (kNN)

-Machine learning algorithms like k-Nearest Neighbors are increasingly used in important decision-making roles, rais- ing concerns about fairness and bias.
-Many datasets used to train these algorithms can contain biases that lead to dis- criminatory outcomes, particularly affecting groups based on race, gender, and socioeconomic status.
-While it’s com- mon to remove sensitive features from training data as a way to promote fairness, this approach often falls short, as bias can still emerge from other features.
-Additionally, the reliance on KNN and similar models can perpetuate these biases if not carefully managed, underscoring the need for ongoing evaluation and improvement of fairness in machine learning applications.
+Machine learning algorithms like k-Nearest Neighbors are increasingly used in important decision-making roles, raising concerns about fairness and bias.
+Many datasets used to train these algorithms can contain biases that lead to discriminatory outcomes, particularly affecting groups basedon race, gender, and socioeconomic status.
+While it’s common to remove sensitive features from training data as away to promote fairness, this approach often falls short, asbias can still emerge from other features.
+Additionally, the reliance on KNN and similar models can perpetuate thesebiases if not carefully managed, underscoring the need for ongoing evaluation and improvement of fairness in machinelearning applications.

 This project explores how to reduce gender bias in k-Nearest Neighbors (kNN) classification models using fairness-focused preprocessing techniques.
 The aim is to improve fairness without sacrificing too much accuracy.

 #Objective